gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Launchpad Improvements

 We've added a new "Open Worktree in New Window" action to the Launchpad.
-This feature allows you to open specific branches of pull requests in a separate VS Code window, minimizing context switching when working on multiple tasks.
-We've also added an "Open on GitHub" button to rows, enabling easy viewing on the GitHub website.
+This feature allows you to quickly open specific branches of pull requests in a separate VS Code window, minimizing context switching when working on multiple tasks.

 ### AI-Generated Descriptions